 The course has two phases:

-- Second phase: A 6-day face to face workshop (21 to 26 October 2019) in Nynäs, Finland.
-The face to face workshop is based on a scenario that simulates the deployment to and coordination of an evolving emergency.
+- Second phase: A 6-day face to face workshop (29 June to 4 July 2020) planned in Sofia (Luzon), Bulgaria although final confirmation will be provided.
+The face to face workshop is based on a scenario that simulates the deployment to and the design of a shelter response in an evolving emergency.

 Who can apply?

 Individuals working in the humanitarian and shelter sectors for the Red Cross and Red Crescent Movement, United Nations agencies or Non-Governmental Organisations, or Governments, particularly agencies or institutions actively involved in the delivery of humanitarian assistance through shelter and settlements responses at global or country level.
 The course is also open to individuals seeking to advance their understanding of and expertise in the field of shelter and settlements operations.

 How to apply?

 Applications must be submitted online.
 Deadlines close on 31 March 2020.

 In memory of Graham Saunders, former Global Shelter Cluster Coordinator, the IFRC will sponsor one participant by covering the course fee (the tuition award will not cover any other cost related with the participation in the face-to-face workshop).
 Those willing to benefit from this opportunity must indicate so in the online application form.
 The criteria for selection include number of years of experience, in the humanitarian sector and languages.
 Nationals from less developed countries and staff or volunteers from the Red Cross Red Crescent Movement will be prioritized.

 The fees are 1,800 CHF (Swiss Franc) per participant.
 It does not include any cost related to accommodation for the face-to-face workshop.
 The fees are due once you have been accepted on the course.

 Certified Masters-level credit rated course by Oxford Brooks University (10 UK masters level credits- CATS, equivalent to 5 European masters level credits- ECTS)